Getting Started

 Check the openDesk debug.yaml.gotmpl

-and set for your deployment
+and configure it for your deployment

-debug: enable: true
+debug: enabled: true

 This will result in: